SimScaleGmbH/simscale-sdk-tutorial/tutorial/simulation_setup.rst

 Generating SDK Code
 -------------------

-It might be difficult to navigate the documentation and reference pages to create a simulation spec from scratch.
+It might be a little difficult to navigate the documentation and reference pages to create a simulation spec from scratch.
 Some of the reasons would be:

 * How to find out the internal entity name for my part or face?